oversees the implementation of the Child Protection Policies and Procedures for Quakers Australia and all its activities.

 Child Protection in Quaker Meetings

-The Religious Society of Friends (Quakers) has joined the National Redress Scheme so people can access redress.
-You can find more information about this here.
+The Religious Society of Friends (Quakers) joined the National Redress Scheme.
+The Scheme allows for people who have experienced institutional child sexual abuse to access redress.
+More information can about this can be found here.

 Frequently Asked Questions